haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Sinking

 Once you have defined a signal, you can create some concrete sequence of samples from it.
 This is done using [`sink`](@ref).
-The resulting value is, by default itself a signal, so you can pass this to other signal operators.
+The resulting value is, by default, itself a signal, so you can pass this to other signal operators.
 The function [`sink`](@ref) is also used to create a file.
 Sink must consume a finite-length signal.
 To store the five second signal in the above example to "example.wav" we could write the following.

 ```julia
 sound1 |> sink("example.wav")
 ```

 In this case `sound1` had no defined sample rate, so the default sample rate of 44.1khz will be used.
-Using the default will raise a warning.
+The absence of an explicit sample rate will raise a warning.

 ### Signal promotion

-A final concept, which may not be as obvious from the examples, is the use of automatic signal promotion.
+A final concept, which is not as obvious from the examples, is the use of automatic signal promotion.
 When multiple signals are passed to the same operator, and they have a different element type (e.g. `Float32` vs `Float64`), different number of channels, or different sample rate, the signals are first converted to the highest fidelity format and then operated on.
 This allows for a relatively seamless chain of operations where you don't have to worry about the specific format of the signal, and you won't loose information about your signals unless you explicitly request a lower fidelity signal format (e.g. using [`tochannels`](@ref) or [`tosamplerate`](@ref)).

 ## Signal generation